windytan/deinvert/README.md

                            the set of common carrier frequencies used by e.g. the Selectone ST-20B scrambler.

-    -q, --quality NUM      Filter quality, from 0 (worst and fastest) to 3 (best and slowest).
+    -q, --quality NUM      Filter quality, from 0 (worst quality, low CPU usage) to 3 (best quality, higher CPU usage).
 The default is 2.

     -r, --samplerate RATE  Sampling rate of raw input audio, in Hertz.